dayeon3117/weather-dataset/README.md

 Biases and Limitations include:

 - Forecast Accuracy: The forecasted data is simulated and based on averages.
-While it follows realistic trends, it does not account for sudden, extreme weather events (e.g., hurricanes).
+While it follows realistic trends, it does not account for sudden, extreme weather events (ex. hurricanes).
 - Geographic Limitation: The dataset focuses exclusively on Durham, NC, and may not generalize to other locations.

 Mitigations: